trapexit/mergerfs/README.md

 | search   | access, getattr, getxattr, ioctl, listxattr, open, readlink                         |
 | N/A      | fallocate, fgetattr, fsync, ftruncate, ioctl, read, readdir, release, statfs, write |

-Due to FUSE limitations **ioctl** behaves differently if its acting on a directory.
-It'll use the **getattr** policy to find and open the directory before issuing the **ioctl**.
-In other cases where something may be searched (to confirm a directory exists across all source mounts) **getattr** will also be used.
+In cases where something may be searched (to confirm a directory exists across all source mounts) **getattr** will be used.

 #### Path Preservation